From the 'Tortoise' to 'Sartre,' these guys are Oakland's best

 Posted: Thursday September 23, 2004 11:38AM; Updated: Thursday September 23, 2004 11:38AM

 Dan Hoyle is a San Francisco-based ballpark vendor who is documenting his summer adventures for SI.com.
+Last week, he gave his breakdown on the vending All-Stars of SBC Park.
 Previous installments of the Vendor Chronicles can be found here.

 Have a question or comment for Dan Hoyle?
 Submit it here.

 Oakland is old school.
 I know that term has been more misused than a paper clip, but Oakland is old school.
 It's post-industrial, hallowed out, inner-city America.
 Urban Renewal -- reinvestment in neglected downtown infrastructure and cultural attractions that often includes a snazzy new privately-financed ballpark -- well, that only happens in San Francisco and Seattle.

 In Oakland, you go to the same broke stadium you've been going to your whole life.
 You eat hot dogs and nachos with yellow goo you're told is cheese.
 If you want a Veggie Wrap, you better get creative with onions, relish and a hot dog bun.
 There's no hot tub in centerfield, no mini baseball diamond for the kids.
 You come to watch a baseball game, gorge on junk food, and yell at people who are more talented, handsome and well-paid than you are, both the ones on the field and in the box seats.
 Then you go home and resume your unsatisfying life.
 If SBC Park celebrates cosmopolitan San Francisco, the Coliseum's function is to let people forget about their fraught existence.